 Ducks are not designed for climbing, which means housing, food, and water need to be kept low to the ground.
 If ramps are necessary, make sure it’s a very gradual slope with lots of traction so their webbed feet don’t slip.

-For housing, we’ve found that a coop just a few inches off the ground works best.
+We’ve found that a coop just a few inches off the ground works best for housing.
+We keep the food and drinking water in black rubber dishes on the ground.

 Ducks Need Water